Get started with your studies!

 To be able to use the university web services, register for your courses, take out library books and more, you need to first go through our "Five steps to get started".

-Registration and an introductory session to your programme is held on Monday, 30 August, via Zoom.
+Registration and an introductory session to your programme is held on Monday 28 August.
 The introduction is combined with the registration of the Master Programme in Geospatial Information Science and the first lecture of the course Introduction to Studies on Advanced Level in Geospatial Information Science.

 More information and details will be e-mailed before the start of the semester and the course.